 Okay, it might be a little embarrassing to be over-dressed for work.
 But it always makes a better impression than looking like a slob.
 When you think about it, it’s really a no-brainer.
 No one ever got ahead looking way too sloppy.

 The next time you’re not sure what to wear to a job interview, or what to wear to an internship, just remember this rule and overdress instead of underdressing.
 Worst case scenario?
 You’d look too good.
 That’s not bad at all.

 6. Running shoes don’t go with jeans.

 This is another one of my personal fashion rules, but I think most fashionistas would agree with me that running shoes and jeans are a don’t!

-I love her to death, but my mom wears this combo occasionally, and I am always on her case about it!
-Some people still don’t get that athletic shoes aren’t a substitute for all-purpose casual shoes.
+I love her to death, but my mom wears this combo a lot, and I am always on her case about it!
+Some people still don’t get that athletic shoes – like, those specifically made for athletic wear – aren’t a substitute for all-purpose casual shoes.